 Private Fire Investigation Reports

-These are reports prepared by private fire investigators usually hired by the insurance company, law firms, or other private entities to investigate fires.
-These reports are vital for recovery through insurance claims and prosecution of the offenders in the courts of law and fixing liability.
-Unlike the municipal or public fire investigation reports, due to reasons of unbiased and thorough analysis, such private fire investigation reports are conducted independently—oftentimes aided by forensic techniques and expertise in various disciplines.
+These are reports prepared by private fire investigators usually hired by insurance companies, law firms, or other private entities to investigate fires.
+These reports are vital for recovery through insurance claims, the prosecution of the offenders in the courts of law, and the fixing of liability.
+Unlike municipal or public fire investigation reports, due to reasons of unbiased and thorough analysis, private fire investigation reports are conducted independently—oftentimes aided by forensic techniques and expertise in various disciplines.

 Disclaimer: